 Severely handicapped students may be educated in small classroom environments of no more than 13 students.
 SH students are provided the necessary supports to access Core or Functional Life Skills curriculum.
 SH curriculum includes task analysis and instruction in Language Arts, Mathematics, Science, History, Health, Physical Education, and Visual and Performing Arts, and follows California Standards.
-Students in the SH program are assessed using the California Alternate Performance Assessment, (CAPA), in place of the STAR test.

-Severely handicapped students include those who are hard of hearing, deaf, have visual impairment, orthopedic impairment, emotional disturbance, autism, below average intellectual functioning, (mental retardation) or multiple disabilities.
+Severely handicapped students include those who are hard of hearing, deaf, have visual impairment, orthopedic impairment, emotional disturbance, autism, below average intellectual functioning, or multiple disabilities.